Nawaf-Code/EMNIST-Handwritten-Character-Recognition-Using-NN/README.md

 - Experiment with different architectures (CNNs, deeper networks).
 - Use data augmentation to improve generalization.
 - Fine-tune hyperparameters for better performance.

----

-This project is a great starting point for understanding deep learning and neural networks in image classification.